Feds eyeing whether Enquirer publisher violated non-prosecution deal

 Inside the National Enquirer's connection to TrumpFeb.
 8, 201902:02

-When Cohen pleaded guilty in August 2018, he said he had made the 2016 hush money payments to McDougal an adult film actress at the direction of Trump, then a candidate for president.
+When Cohen pleaded guilty in August 2018, he said he had made the 2016 hush money payments to McDougal and Stormy Daniels, an adult film actress, at the direction of Trump, then a candidate for president.

 The AMI agreement was largely intended as a reward for what prosecutors called "substantial and important assistance to the investigating agents and prosecutors" during its investigation of the payments.